Jordan823/HPM-Expanded-Genocide-Mod/README.md

 		}

 # Everything is subject to change, and suggestions are very welcome.
 I'm just using the default HPM pre-requisites as it's much easier while I continue to create the meat of the mod, and I will come back to the pre-requisites once all cultures have been added.
 This mod will 100% work with both Vanilla and HPM by the end of it all.

+# To install, just put the PoliticalEvents.txt into Victoria 2\mod\HPM\events.